wali-reheman/ecological-inference/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.03397/status.svg)](https://doi.org/10.21105/joss.03397)

-PyEI is a Python library for ecological inference.
-The target audience is the analyst with an interest in the phenomenon called Racially Polarized Voting.
+PyEI is a Python library for inferential techniques related to group voting behavior.
+The target audience is the analyst who seeks to identify and measure Racially Polarized Voting (RPV).

-Racially Polarized Voting is a legal concept developed through case law under the Voting Rights Act of 1965; its genesis is in the majority opinion of ***Thornburg v.
-Gingles (1982)***.
-Considered the “evidentiary linchpin” for vote dilution cases, RPV is a necessary, but not sufficient, condition that plaintiffs must satisfy for a valid claim.
+Here, RPV refers specifically to the legal concept developed through case law around the Voting Rights Act of 1965, especially following the landmark Supreme Court case ***Thornburg v.
+Gingles*** (1982).
+Considered the “evidentiary linchpin” for vote dilution cases, demonstrating meaningful levels of polarization is a necessary, but not sufficient, condition that plaintiffs must satisfy to advance a VRA claim.

-Toward that end, ecological inference uses observed data (historical election results), pairing voting outcomes with demographic information for each precinct in a given polity, to infer voting patterns for each demographic group.
+Toward that end, inference methods use observed data (historical election results), pairing voting outcomes with demographic information for the precincts in a given jurisdiction, to infer voting patterns by demographic group.

-PyEI brings together a variety of ecological inference methods in one place and facilitates reporting and plotting results; quantifying the uncertainty associated with results under a given model; making comparisons between methods; and bringing relevant diagnostic tools to bear on ecological inference methods.
+PyEI brings together a variety of inference methods in one place and facilitates reporting and plotting results; quantifying the uncertainty associated with results under a given model; making comparisons between methods; and bringing relevant diagnostic tools to bear on ecological inference methods.

-PyEI is relatively new and under active development, so expect rough edges and bugs -- and for additional features and documentation to be coming quickly!
+PyEI is under active development, so expect rough edges -- bug reports and feature requests are welcome.

 ## Want to use PyEI?
 Start here.